Florence Nightingale Foundation: Florence Nightingale Commemoration Service – Westminster Abbey

-Students Day is an annual event in which students from each University in the UK, that has a School of Nursing and Midwifery, are invited to spend the day at the Foundation in London.
-The main venue for the day is The Governors Hall at St. Thomas Hospital.
-The event includes a morning plenary discussion session in which students are invited to raise questions or concerns with a panel of senior nurses where they engage in a professional debate, a tour of the Florence Nightingale Museum, a visit to the Florence Nightingale Chapel in Westminster Abbey, and attendance at the Annual Florence Nightingale Commemoration Service.
+Students' Day is an annual event in which students from each university in the UK with a School of Nursing and Midwifery, are invited to spend the day at the Foundation in London.
+The main venue for the day is The Governors Hall at St Thomas’ Hospital.

-Presentation of Certificates
+Presentation of certificates

 The Florence Nightingale Foundation Presentation of Certificates is held bi-annually and acts as the graduation ceremony for completed scholars.
-The event is an opportunity to celebrate the impact scholars have had on patient care and services.

-In 2014, the Foundation’s Patron Sir Robert Francis, was the keynote speaker and described Florence Nightingale scholars as the ‘future leaders of the profession’.
+In 2014, the Foundation’s patron Sir Robert Francis, was the keynote speaker and described Florence Nightingale scholars as the ‘future leaders of the profession’.